Equipment Recommendations

 • Wider (3/4" thick) is better for larger/stronger pups.

-• Slimmer (1/2“ thick) if preferable for smaller pups.
+• Slimmer (1/2“ thick) if preferable for medium to smaller pups.

 • I suggest getting a loud color like red, orange or yellow so you don’t accidentally step on or get caught up in the excess line.